awsdocs/aws-sdk-for-javascript-v3/doc_source/iam-examples-policies.md

 Replace *RESOURCE\_ARN* with the Amazon Resource Name \(ARN\) of the resource you want to grant the permissions to, and *DYNAMODB\_POLICY\_NAME* with the name of the DynamoDB policy name\.

 ```
-// Import required AWS SDK clients and commands for Node.js
+// Import required AWS SDK clients and commands for Node.js.
 import { iamClient } from "./libs/iamClient.js";
 import { CreatePolicyCommand } from "@aws-sdk/client-iam";

-// Set the parameters
+// Set the parameters.
 const myManagedPolicy = {
   Version: "2012-10-17",
   Statement: [